hetznercloud/terraform-provider-hcloud/website/docs/r/primary_ip.html.md

 - `type` - (string) Type of the Primary IP. `ipv4` or `ipv6`
 - `name` - (string) Name of the Primary IP.
 - `datacenter` - (string, optional) The datacenter name to create the resource in.
+See the [Hetzner Docs](https://docs.hetzner.com/cloud/general/locations/#what-datacenters-are-there) for more details about datacenters.
 - `auto_delete` - (bool) Whether auto delete is enabled.
   `Important note:`It is recommended to set `auto_delete` to `false`, because if a server assigned to the managed ip is getting deleted, it will also delete the primary IP which will break the TF state.
 - `labels` - (map, optional) User-defined labels (key-value pairs).